Posts

 Image

 From 1964 to 1979, Pleasanton Valley quietly transformed Pleasanton from a rural crossroads into a thriving hometown.
 Developed by Morrison Homes on the former Orloff Ranch, this neighborhood became one of the city’s largest and most defining suburban expansions—home to over 1,470 families.
-For fifteen straight years, it gave Pleasanton something new to look at on a quiet Sunday: a fresh model home to tour, a new dream to imagine.
-Location of the Pleasanton Valley neighborhood in Pleasanton, California.
-Locals often called it “Birdland” or “The Woods,” thanks to the whimsical street names inspired by birds and trees.
+For 15 straight years, Pleasanton families had something new to look forward to: a fresh model home to tour, a new floor plan to dream about, and another reason to fall in love with this growing community.
+Map of the Pleasanton Valley neighborhood in Pleasanton, California.
+A neighborhood of birds, trees—and families Locals often called it “Birdland” or “The Woods,” thanks to the whimsical street names inspired by birds and trees.
 But the names weren’t what made Pleasanton Valley special.
 It was the families.
 Generations of kids rode bikes past new construction, splashed through sprinklers in front yards, and chased each other through parks and cul-de-sacs.
-Nearly everyone in Pleasanton at the time either lived there, had a friend there, or remembers growing up just a few streets away.
-Attracte...
+Nearly everyone in Pleasanton at the t...

 Image